elastos/Elastos.Carrier.Native/docs/usage-guide-for-active-proxy-service.md

 </aside>

-Here are the explanations for the fields used in “services” part of the service configuration file:
+Here are the explanations for the fields used in “addons” part of the service configuration file:

 - **Name:** The name of the target service.
-- **configuration.serverId:** The Node ID of the target super carrier node.
+- **configuration.serverPeerId:** The Peer ID of the target super carrier node.
-- **configuration.serverHost:** The IP address of the carrier super node.
+- **configuration.peerPrivateKey:** The peer private key of the local client.
-- **configuration.serverPort:** The active port number of the proxy service.
+- **configuration.domainName:** Your domain name.
 - **configuration.upstreamHost:** The host name or IP address of the local service to be mapped out.
 - **configuration.upstreamPort:** The port number of the local service to be mapped out.